Youssefhikal93/Movie-MetaData-API/readme.md

 ## Error handling

 ### handled errors
- `In case there's any unhandled error , the custom msg will appear based on the envirmonet varrbales( production | development) `
+ `In case there's any unhandled error , the custom msg will appear based on the enviroment varibales (production | development) `

 ## Test